 The UN Action Against Sexual Violence Fund is currently being financed by 14 contributors, as listed in the table below.

-Table 2 includes commitments made up to 31 December 2019 through signed Standard Administrative Agreements, and deposits made through 2019.
+The table below includes commitments made up to 31 December 2019 through signed Standard Administrative Agreements, and deposits made through 2019.
 It does not include commitments that were made to the fund beyond 2019.